 On 1 September 2016 Withy King LLP merged with Royds LLP.
 The trading name for the merged firm is Royds Withy King.
 All content produced prior to this date will remain in the name of the firms pre-merger.

-Premiership Football in Pubs – An Away Win or Score Draw? – by Stephen Welfare
+Premiership Football in Pubs – An Away Win or Score Draw?

-Stephen Welfare (IP Partner) comments on the ECJ Ruling in FA Premier League and Others v QC Leisure and Others and Karen Murphy v Media Protection Services Limited
+Stephen Welfare (IP Partner) comments on the ECJ Ruling in FA Premier League and Others v QC Leisure and Others and Karen Murphy v Media Protection Services Limited.

 Last week (on 5th October) the European Court ruled that the FA’s licence condition that satellite broadcasters do not supply foreign decoder cards was contrary to European Law.

 The Football Association Premier League (“FAPL”) runs the English Premier League (“PL”).
 Each match is filmed and broadcasting rights licensed to foreign broadcasters.
 The broadcasts are made by encrypted satellite signals and the broadcasters are supplied with decoder cards for their customers for use in their respective countries in order to receive the broadcasts.